Alyuers64/EpilogSaturator/README.md

 A lightweight analog saturation plugin built with **Cabbage** and **Csound**.

-SoftTube is a simple audio saturation plugin designed to add warmth, soft harmonic distortion, vintage character, and subtle high-frequency enhancement.
+EpiloG Saturator is a simple audio saturation plugin designed to add warmth, soft harmonic distortion, vintage character, and subtle high-frequency enhancement.
 It was created as my very first VST plugin project while learning audio DSP using Csound.

 > **Developer:** EpiloG